 A conservation program was implemented during construction of the original building facade.
 Stonework, bas-relief plans, and historic window profiles were restored.

 The roof is 40 feet above the existing facades, and has a profile designed to be flat, giving the appearance of a hangar.
 This allows for better acoustics inside and a prominent city presence outside without blocking the view of other landmark buildings.

-Brisbin Brook, Beynon Architects, well known for other projects such as: GM Place, Vancouver; Metro Hall, Toronto; Metropolitan Life Building, Toronto; and the World Trade Centre, Ottawa.
+Architects: Brisbin Brook, Beynon Architects, well known for other projects such as: GM Place, Vancouver; Metro Hall, Toronto; Metropolitan Life Building, Toronto; and the World Trade Centre, Ottawa.

-PCL Constructors Eastern Inc., Canada's largest general contractor, constructed the arena and office tower.
+Contractors: PCL Constructors Eastern Inc., Canada's largest general contractor, constructed the arena and office tower.

-Air Canada Centre's existence over the first ten years of operation is estimated to result in an economic benefit of $2.4 billion.
+Economic Stimulus: Air Canada Centre's existence over the first ten years of operation is estimated to result in an economic benefit of $2.4 billion.

 The construction was motivation for other downtown development associated with the Railway Lands East.
 Approximately $13 million in public infrastructure was built ahead of schedule due to private financing made available in conjunction with the project.
 Projects include the Bay West Teamway, Union Plaza, the Galleria, and Bremner Boulevard.
 No public funding was used.